Nketiah matches Van Persie as Arsenal brush aside Chelsea

 The former England youth international of Ghanaian descent scored in each half to help Mikel Arteta’s men defeat the Blues 4-2 in Wednesday’s Premier League cracker at Stamford Bridge.

-In the process, the 22-year-old achieved a feat accomplished by the former Gunner eleven years ago.
+In the process, the 22-year-old achieved a feat accomplished by the former Gunners striker eleven years ago.

 Editors' Picks